A Book on Ethics and the Philosophy of Values

 The corollary of this equation—being equals value—is that nothingness has no value: I also have what you might call a negative idea of nothingness (that which is furthest from all perfection) 4.

-Finally, Descartes' third argument for proving that God is the supreme value is based on the axiological position that the cause inherently has more value (or perfection) than the effect: One should note that we have ascribed to God the dignity inherent in being a cause in such wise that no indignity inherent in being an effect would follow thence in him […] Although I have granted that God can in a certain sense be called the cause of himself, nevertheless nowhere have I in the same way called him an effect of himself 5.
+Descartes' third argument for proving that God is the supreme value is based on the axiological position that the cause inherently possesses more value (or perfection) than the effect: One should note that we have ascribed to God the dignity inherent in being a cause in such wise that no indignity inherent in being an effect would follow thence in him […] Although I have granted that God can in a certain sense be called the cause of himself, nevertheless nowhere have I in the same way called him an effect of himself 5.

 1. Metaphysical Meditations, III